mr-poston/labs/intro_to_python/lab_03/README.md

 ## Part 1 - Printing Practice

-Practice typing out some statements in the editor part of the IDE, then hit "Run" at the top of the screen:
+Practice typing out some statements in the editor part of the IDE, then type `python3 main.py` at the $ prompt in the terminal:

 | Expression | Expected Output | Did anything unexpected happen? |
 |------------|-----------------|--------|